andrewsingleton2/Active-Directory/README.md

 I installed and configured Active Directory for 1,000 users.

+Goal: Simulating the Creation of a Corporate Network.

 ### Tasks Performed:

 • Installed Windows Server 2019 and configured it as the domain controller.